 Design

-Use AI tools โ€” including Claude via MCP โ€” to automate repetitive Figma tasks: component creation, layer renaming, layout cleanup, placeholder copy, localization, and token application, so designers stay in flow and focus on higher-order decisions.
+Use AI tools โ€” including Claude via MCP โ€” to automate repetitive Figma and design-system tasks such as component creation, layer renaming, layout cleanup, token application, variable renaming, component swaps, and other bulk maintenance work so designers stay in flow and focus on higher-order decisions.

 Why the human is still essential here